smattymatty/mathew-storm-site/philo_content/book/Chapter 3 - The Palace Games.md

 Queen Pasiphaë stood at her chamber window, watching the distant quarry where men moved like insects across the wounded earth.
 She counted the supply wagons—only eleven today, down from seventeen the week before.
 The workers' movements had changed too, no longer the confident patterns of builders but the furtive scurrying of men who knew they fed something that should not exist.

 She pressed her palm against the cool stone, feeling the vibrations that traveled up from below.
 Not settling.
 Not construction.
 Breathing.
 The rhythm had grown stronger these past months, as if the thing below was getting impatient.
 As if it knew its food was coming.
+Her body remembered what her mind refused—the weight of it inside her, the way it had moved before birth with intelligence that shouldn't exist in a womb.
+She pulled her hand back, but the tremor followed, traveling up her arm like recognition.

 Her reflection in the window glass showed a woman maintaining perfect composure, but she could see the truth beneath—the exhaustion, the revulsion, the careful calculations of a woman planning which servants to sacrifice and which to save when everything finally collapsed.
 Because it would collapse.
 Minos's obsession guaranteed it.